 Be mindful of crowds

-Crowded places such as metro stations and trains can be a hotbed of pickpockets.
-If possible, travel outside peak hours.
+Crowded places such as metro stations and trains can be a hotbed of pickpockets and potential thieves.
+If possible, travel outside peak hours when using public transportation.

 If you are going to travel during the rush hour, keep your bags in front of you and watch out for hands trying to slip into yours.
 I'm sure I don't have to tell you to not keep your wallet in your back pocket?